The ACNC has transitional reporting arrangements in place with several government agencies.

 Reporting to state or territory regulators

-Medium and large charities may currently submit financial reports to their state or territory regulator because they are:
+Where there is no streamlined reporting arrangement, some medium and large charities may still be required to submit financial reports to their state or territory regulator because they are:

 - an incorporated association

 - a charitable fundraising organisation.

 In this situation, until the ACNC has a streamlined reporting arrangement in place with that state or territory regulator, these charities can submit the same financial report to the ACNC.
 We will accept this financial report as meeting our requirements from the 2014 to 2024 reporting periods.

 Most charities that are incorporated associations are no longer required to submit their financial report directly with their state or territory regulator and are able to submit once to the ACNC.